tailhook/vagga/docs/commands.rst

 .. opt:: run

    The command to run.
+It can be:

-It's either a string (which is passed to ``/bin/sh -c``) or a list of command and arguments.
+   - either a string encompassing a shell command line (which is feeded to ``/bin/sh -c``)
+   - or a list containing first the full path to the executable to run and then possibly static arguments.

 .. opt:: work-dir